Hi, I am Mieke ...

 These days, I try to explore as many types of writing as possible and am proud to call myself a columnist, journalist, poet, fiction & non-fiction author, academic researcher & writer, and content writer

-I am currently no longer nomadic.
 After years of backpacking and residing in different countries, I decided to settle in the northern mountains of Spain where nature possesses an ancient spirit that I find both inspiring and soothing.
-I will always keep traveling, but I am also looking forward to finally establishing a home base that I can develop into a sustainable haven for myself, my husband, and any animal that might need me.
+I will always keep traveling, but I am also looking forward to establishing a home base to develop into a sustainable haven for myself, my husband, and any animal that might need me.